Ear Candy (Helen Reddy album): Recording and release history

 Ear Candy debuted on the Billboard 200 album chart in the 21 May 1977 issue of Billboard.
 It was on the chart for nineteen weeks; it stalled at number 75.
 RPM, the music trade magazine for Canada, would afford Ear Candy an album chart peak of number 84.
 Although Reddy would have five more studio albums released – and also the 1978 Live in London concert album - before retiring as a career recording artist after her 1983 album release Imagination Ear Candy would afford Reddy her final charting album in Billboard.
 Reddy would be afforded one more charting album in Canada: Reddy (number 97).

-Ear Candy was recorded at Brother Studios (Santa Monica, CA) in early February 1977 with production by Kim Fowley, assisted by Earle Mankey.
+Ear Candy was recorded at Brother Studios (Santa Monica, California) in early February 1977 with production by Kim Fowley, assisted by Earle Mankey.
 Although Reddy's precedent 1976 album Music, Music had been certified Gold its second single release "Gladiola" had been Reddy's first Billboard Hot 100 shortfall since her 1971 Hot 100 debut with "I Don't Know How to Love Him" (of Reddy's fifteen 1971-76 Hot 100 entries all but two had reached the Top 20 affording her ten Top 20 hits).
 Jeff Wald, then Reddy's husband and manager, would state in 1977: "Helen has enough hits to be established in the public mind...but it still shakes you when you're suddenly not on the charts".
-Wald therefore had not wanted Reddy's ninth studio album to be (quote) "just another Helen Reddy album[:] I let it be known on the street that whoever came to me with the right material, with a hit song, was going to produce Helen Reddy"..."I wanted hit singles and something a little different" ..."I called every publisher in town: listened to 800-900 songs" ..."I let a dozen producers walk into this office and play me a song.
-I called Kim Fowley" - "I've always thought he was bright" - "and let him know I would like to hear from him, what his ideas were"; "Of the several producers who played me stuff he was the best prepared...He played me five songs, four of which I liked immediately".
+Wald therefore had not wanted Reddy's ninth studio album to be (quote) "just another Helen Reddy album[:] I let it be known on the street that whoever came to me with the right material, with a hit song, was going to produce Helen Reddy"..."I wanted hit singles and something a little different" ..."I called every publisher in town: listened to 800-900 songs"..."I let a dozen producers walk into this office and play me a song.
+I called Kim Fowley"- "I've always thought he was bright"- "and let him know I would like to hear from him, what his ideas were"; "Of the several producers who played me stuff he was the best prepared...He played me five songs, four of which I liked immediately".

 Wald further said of Fowley: "He doesn't read a note of music, he doesn't work a dial in that studio, but he's a catalyst.
 He worked completely opposite from any way we've [previously] worked [on Reddy's albums] we've always picked the ten songs before we've gone into the studio, worked on all ten of them [til they're] down perfect and then recorded them.
 But it wound up on ['Ear Candy'] that five of the songs were written in the studio.
 Helen has always had a writer's block but this time she wrote or co-wrote five songs.
 Kim loosened her up in the studio and he let her take chances."